mendix/UnitTesting/README.md

 ### Creating a microflow unit tests

-To create a new microflow test in a module, just add a microflow with a name that starts with (case insensitive) "Test".
+To create a new microflow test in a module, just add a microflow with a name that starts with (case insensitive) "Test_" or "UT_".
 A test microflow should have no input arguments and either no result type, a boolean result or a string result.
 For string results, a non empty string is interpreted as error message.
 A microflow without return type is considered to be successful as long as no exceptions where thrown.

 Furthermore it is possible to create a Setup and TearDown microflow per module.
 Those microflows are invoked once before and after eacht test run (regardless whether the test run consists on one or multiple unit tests).